 The conditions they present seem too maximalist and unreconciliable, as long as they demand Turkey to give up its struggle for survival in the Eastern Mediterranean.
 Regardless, EU politicians and media constantly heighten tensions in every possible way.

 According to the protocol, however, there is no misbehavior in this case.
-The EU Council President is the EU’s top executive while the EU Commission President comes fourth in the protocol.
+The European Council president is the EU’s top executive, while the European Commission president comes forth in the protocol.

 Moreover, according to statements made by Ankara, the protocol arrangements were confirmed by both parties.
-In other words, Michel did not arrange a separate seat for Leyen.
+In other words, Michel did not arrange a separate seat for von der Leyen.

 However, the European media distorted the issue by depicting Erdoğan as a misogynist and disgraceful to the EU with a flood of ridiculous “analyses.”